SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 pip is the package manager for python.
+The official package hub for pip is PyPI. apt is the package manager for Ubuntu.
+In the past, one would have used apt-get as a way to interface with apt (but now deprecated).

-The official package hub for pip is PyPI. apt is the package manager for Ubuntu. dpkg is a package manager for .deb packages, but does not have a package repository, instead requiring you to download your packages yourself. apt uses dpkg in the background. homebrew (command: brew) and macports (command: port) are package managers for macos.
+dpkg is a package manager for .deb packages, but does not have a package repository, instead requiring you to download your packages yourself. apt uses dpkg in the background. homebrew (command: brew) and macports (command: port) are package managers for macos.